yuzhy8701/rules_rust/docs/src/index.md

 We test these rules against the latest rolling releases of Bazel, and aim for compatibility with them, but prioritise stable releases over rolling releases where necessary.

+### WORKSPACE support

+WORKSPACE support is officially tested with Bazel 7 for as long as that is the min supported version.
+While it may work with later versions, compatibility with those versions is not guaranteed or actively verified.

 ## Supported platforms

 We aim to support Linux and macOS.